aybruhm/sms-based-reminder-system/docs/article.md

 ```

-Now that we have updated our models and server entrypoint, let's proceed by creating a `settings.py` file to hold store our environmental variables.
-You do not want to expose your keys to public for anything.
+Now that we have updated our models and server entry point, let's proceed by creating a `settings.py` file to hold and store our environmental variables.
+You do not want to expose your keys to the public for anything.
 Copy and paste the below code to the file:

 ```python
 # Stdlib Imports